 World Music in the White Well Quarry

-World Music in White Well Quarry open-air is a project, successfully launched within Platonov festival edition-2015.
-The music marathon set against the backdrop of a picturesque lake brought to the chalk quarry (which has now been dubbed “Voronezh Grand Canyon”) more than three thousand spectators.
-The people who visited White Well in 2015 and 2016 made a number of musical discoveries, the coming open-air promises even more Russian premieres.
+World Music in White Well Quarry open-air is a project, successfully launched within Platonov festival previous year’s edition.
+The music marathon set against the backdrop of a picturesque lake brought to the chalk quarry (which has now been dubbed “Voronezh Grand Canyon”) about two and a half thousand spectators.
+The people who visited White Well in 2015 made a number of musical discoveries, the coming open-air promises even more Russian premieres.

 We are going to enjoy the performances of new and ultra-new stars of the world independent music stage, those who have conquered most major international festivals and yet have not become a part of mainstream culture hyped by the Russian popular radio stations.
 World Music in White Well is an essence of current folk striving for a modern rendition, a mixture of genres and styles, giving a rise to something new out of fusion of seemingly incompatible elements.